amrit073/node-library-project/Readme.md

 <h1> Node Library manager</h1>

-/ is default entry point with login page
+/ is default entry point with login page <br>
 /login is for requests from javascript/postman

 <h2> For get request, isbn is compulsory</h2>